Skip to main content

 · 6 min read

-Today I saw a LinkedIn post from a a COO saying:
+Today I saw a LinkedIn post from a COO saying:

 Today developers who spend 3 days writing "clean" code that someone else would have shipped in 4 hours with AI are no longer rewarded for their dilligence: they're penalised for their slowness.